John Kenneth Galbraith: World War II

 The United States went into WWII with an economy still not fully recovered from the Great Depression.
 Because wartime production needs mandated large budget deficits and an accommodating monetary policy, inflation and a runaway wage-price spiral were seen as likely.
-As a part of a team charged with keeping inflation from crippling the war effort, Galbraith served as a deputy head of the Office of Price Administration (OPA) during World War II in 1941–1943.
+As a part of a team charged with keeping inflation from damaging the war effort, Galbraith served as a deputy administrator of the Office of Price Administration (OPA) during World War II in 1941–1943.
 The OPA directed the process of stabilization of prices and rents.

 On May 11, 1941, President Roosevelt created the Office of Price Administration and Civilian Supply (OPACS).
 On August 28, 1941, it became the Office of Price Administration (OPA).
 After the US entered the war in December 1941, OPA was tasked with rationing and price controls.
 The Emergency Price Control Act passed on January 30, 1942, legitimized the OPA as a separate federal agency.
 It merged OPA with two other agencies: Consumer Protection Division and Price Stabilization Division of the Advisory Commission to the Council of National Defense.
 The council was referred to as the National Defense Advisory Commission (NDAC), and was created on May 29, 1940.
 NDAC emphasized voluntary and advisory methods in keeping prices low.
-Leon Henderson, the NDAC commissioner for price stabilization, became the head of OPACS and of OPA in 1941–1942.
+Leon Henderson, the NDAC commissioner for price stabilization, became the administrator of OPACS and of OPA in 1941–1942.
 He oversaw a mandatory and vigorous price regulation that started in May 1942 after OPA introduced the General Maximum Price Regulation (GMPR).
-It was heavily criticized by the business community.
+It was much criticized by the business community.
 In response, OPA mobilized the public on behalf of the new guidelines and said that it reduced the options for those who were seeking higher rents or prices.
-OPA had its own Enforcement Division, which documented the rising tide of violations: quarter million in 1943 and more than 300,000 during the next year.
+OPA had its own Enforcement Division, which documented the increase of violations: a quarter million in 1943 and more than 300,000 during the next year.

 Historians and economists differ over the assessment of the OPA activities, which started with six people, but then grew to 15,000 staffers.
 Some of them point to the fact that price increases were relatively lower than during the First World War, and that the overall economy grew faster.
 Steven Pressman, for example, wrote that "when the controls were removed there was only a small increase in prices, thereby demonstrating that inflationary pressures were actively managed and not just kept temporarily under control."
 Galbraith said in an interview that he considered his work at the OPA as his major life achievement, since prices were relatively stable during WWII.
 The role of the OPA, however, as well as the whole legacy of the US government wartime economic stabilization measures from a long-term perspective, remains debated.
 Richard Parker, who earlier had written a well regarded biography of Galbraith had this to say about Galbraith's efforts during the war: